If you run a small workshop, Etsy shop, or local customization studio, you’ve probably asked yourself a few times:

 - “Can one machine really handle cutting, engraving, marking and welding?”

 We’ll keep it simple: real use cases, clear explanations, and links to practical setting guides — no engineering degree required.
+The goal is to help you choose the right tool for your materials today, and build a smart upgrade path for your shop tomorrow.

 What Is a 6-in-1 Laser Workstation, in Simple Terms?